brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-04-30

+- Some work has been done in another repo (argocd-lab), but I got a basic deployment working in a k3d cluster
+- The same k3d cluster has a few deployments running, but the setup is not perfect + require some manual setup
+- Building with `ko.build` although simple is very constrained...
+I will need to create a CLI to allow me build this in a more suitable way (see `bob`)

 # 2024-04-17

 - Added tests using test-containers...
 Seems to work ok